NEUTERING THE MALE CAT

 WHY NEUTERING IS A GOOD IDEA

-Neutering a male cat is an excellent step in helping your young man grow into a loving well adapted household citizen.
+Neutering a male cat is an excellent step to help your young man grow into a loving, well adapted household citizen.
 The main reason to neuter a male cat is to reduce the incidence of objectionable behaviors that are normal in the feline world but unacceptable in the human world.
+A neutered male cat has had his testicles removed, not only ending his ability to reproduce but also removing his source of testosterone and his interest in hormone-driven behaviors.

 (original graphics by marvistavet.com)